zwcloud/ImGui.Docs.zh-hans/README.md

-# ImGui-Spec
+# ImGui Docs

-The docfx project of ImGui documentation.
+This project provides the source for http://imgui.net/zh-hans.